AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 Command Input Box: `interview`

 What you should see:
-1. All the interview dates of the shortlisted applicants in the Applicant list.
+1. All the interview dates of the `SHORTLISTED` applicants in the Applicant list.
 ![interview_command.png](images%2Finterview_command.png)

 [Back to Table of Contents](#table-of-contents)